A Guide to Finding the Best Dentist in Chiang Mai

 Making an Appointment

 Making an appointment isn’t always necessary.
-You can just walk in at any dental clinics in Chiang Mai.
-If you are lucky, it’s possible to get a treatment right away without having to wait in a long queue.
+You can just walk in at any dental clinic in Chiang Mai.
+If you are lucky, it’s possible to get treatment right away without having to wait in a long queue.

 However, in many cases, you will need to wait.

-To make an appointment, you can just call them.
-Some clinics, such as CIDC, require you to fill out an appointment form on their website.
+To make an appointment, you can just call them, fill out an appointment form on their website, or contact them via a messaging app such as Line.

 Getting a Treatment